 Infinitea T-Bar & Boutique is slightly off the main street.
 You could catch them on a quiet day when there's no live music, craft workshops, tarot readings, hula hoop class, or any other amazingly wacky events occurring inside, but where's the fun in that?
 This cosy tea lounge invitingly encourages you to put your feet up, enjoy a cuppa and simply let time pass by.
-Alternatively, participate in said wackiness and impress somebody with your hula hooping skills.
+Alternatively, participate in said wackiness and impress somebody with your hula-hooping skills.

-Infinitea’s own brewed chai blends organic coconut water, cinnamon, vanilla clove, pepper, nutmeg, star anise, and cardamon and finish with milk for a spiced infusion that is complex yet and delicate.
+Infinitea’s own brewed chai blends organic coconut water, cinnamon, vanilla clove, pepper, nutmeg, star anise, and cardamon and finished with milk for a spiced infusion that is complex yet and delicate.
 Ask for almond milk if you prefer a lactose-free alternative.

 If it has been an especially tough day (skiing, shopping, or otherwise), then go a bit extra and ask for the Coco Chai Latte, which adds a shot each of Baileys and Crème de Cacao to kick things up a notch.